 What Causes Lightning Crotch?

-There could be many reasons for the flashing and lightning pain, but the pressure built on the nerves around the cervix is the primary cause.
+There could be many reasons for the flashing and lightning pain, but the pressure built on the nerves around the cervixiXThe lowermost and narrowest part of the uterus that connects to the vagina is the primary cause.
 The other possible causes of lightning crotch include:

-- The baby’s movement: Whenever your baby changes the position, stretches, kicks or turns, there is pressure on the nerves, which can cause sudden and sharp pain.
+- The baby’s movement: The movements of your baby, such as changing position, stretching, kicking, or turning, can apply pressure on nerves, resulting in sudden sharpness of the pain.
 The pressure aggravates and intensifies the pain when the baby drops down into the lower part of the uterus, during the last weeks of pregnancy (2).

 - Round ligament pain: The round ligament assists the uterus and pelvis in accommodating the growing baby in the womb.
 In some cases, excess production of the relaxin and progesterone hormones will lead to more stretching of this ligament, causing lightning crotch.